newaetech/chipwhisperer-tutorials/PA_Intro_1-Firmware_Build_Setup-OPENADC-CWLITEXMEGA.rst

 Firmware Build Setup
 ====================

-This tutorial will introduce you to the ‘simpleserial’ communications system.
+This tutorial will introduce you to the 'simpleserial' communications system.
 It will show you how to perform different operations on data based on input from the ChipWhisperer software.
-This can be used for building your own system which you wish to ‘break’.
+This can be used for building your own system which you wish to 'break'.
 All the ``%%bash`` blocks can be run either in Jupyter or in your favourite command line environment (note that Jupyter resets your path between blocks).